Osmosis UV Neutralizer H20 Can Provide Sun Protection

 and allow the presence (or lack thereof) of a "sunburn" to determine what is a healthy amount of sun for the day.

-UV Protection Water contains frequencies that cancel out UV radiation.
+UV Neutralizer Water contains frequencies that cancel out UV radiation.
 They last about three hours and the water

 should be taken one hour prior to sun exposure (one and a half hours if taken on a full stomach).
 For some people, the effects can be continued throughout the day by simply repeating the